-Chromebit is a bit older than Chromecast and it doesn’t have any updates available to take advantage of new innovations.
+Using Chromebit for signage purposes can be tricky because it is a bit older than Chromecast.
+This means that it doesn’t have any updates available to take advantage of new innovations.
 However, it saves all of your progress, even when it goes offline.
 That makes it a good solution for some business owners.

 UPshow makes digital signage easier